Mark Frazier: Early life

 Mark Frazier was born in West Covina, California on December 1, 1956 to Ralph and Doris Frazier.
 His father worked during the school year as a biology teacher and spent summers as a national park ranger taking the family to parks all over the western United States.
 His mother was an accomplished artist introducing him to the works of many California plein air painters and the late expressionist painter, LeRoy Neiman.

 He attended Claremont McKenna College majoring in biochemistry but soon found his true passion in fine arts and eventually completed his studies at Cal Poly Pomona University.
 The works of Neiman and Roger Dean inspired Mark to change path and pursue a career in the Arts.

 Career

 Starting in the early 1980s Mark became known around Los Angeles and New York for painting photo realistic backgrounds for photography studios.
 This led to the chance encounter with the staff at Playboy Studio West and eventually Hugh Hefner where he was asked to figure out how to bodypaint realistic lingerie onto live models for Hef's exclusive events at the Playboy Mansion.

 Mark Frazier officially began his body painting career in 1987.
 He has worked as the bodypainter at every Playboy Party at the Playboy Mansion since the mid 1990s.

-His paintings, body paintings and photographs have been seen in and on; A&E, Nat Geo, 20th Century FOX, NBC, Showtime, CBS, HBO, Fox Television Studios, Alta Loma Entertainment, Prometheus Entertainment, Evolution Media, MTV, E!, WE, KLOS, Entourage, Biography, History Channel, A Band Apart Productions, Cosmopolitan Magazine, Kandy Magazine, Black Men's Magazine, Quentin Tarantino, Playboy Magazine, Playboy.com, Playboy Special Editions, Playboy Mexico, Playboy Czech, Playboy Slovakia, Playboy Radio, Playboy Home Video, The Girls Next Door, Kendra on Top, Botched (tv series), Yard Barker, Badger Airbrush, Ben Nye Makeup, Benchwarmer, Sunset Tan, The Tom Leykis Show, Gay Pride LA, The Dinah, The Adam Carolla Show, Miller Beer, Budweiser, Daren Metropoulos, Papst Blue Ribbon, Colt 45, Bacardi, Nike, Coca-Cola, Red Bull, Sol Cerveza, Mandalay Bay, Hard Rock Hotel and Casino, The Palms Casino Resort, The Playboy Club, Diana Ross, Southern California Edison, Edison International, Reef Brazil, Football Hall of Fame, Cartoon Network, LA Weekly, The Los Angeles MOCA, Arron Carter, Snoop Lion (Dogg), Wil Smith, and Greenlaw Partners.